Workplace Safety Training

 Custodial, Maintenance, Telecommunications, and Media Services employees who may come into contact with asbestos containing materials during routine activities receive instruction from their supervisors prior to working in areas where these materials may be present.
 Project Managers are responsible for communicating asbestos information to contractors.
 Contact email@example.com for more information.

-Offered annually in the fall, this course is Free to PLU Students, Faculty, Staff and Administrators.
+EHS typically offers a first aid course annually in the fall.
+This course is free to PLU Students, Faculty, Staff and Administrators.

 Space is limited to 25 participants for each session and filled on a 1st Come – 1st Reserved basis.